mdeff/paper-cryoem-orientation-recovery/reviews.md

 Unlike transfer between proteins,
 We are confident the NN would be good at that, as it was able to abstract noise well in our experiments.

-TODO: SNR formula.
+TODO(Jelena): SNR formula.
 We agree the current formulation can be confusing.
 We'll add the SNR formula and give the image variance at the start or SNR instead of noise variance. @jelena: check equation used
+We agree the current formulation can be confusing.
+We'll add the SNR formula and give the image variance at the start or SNR instead of noise variance.
-TODO: is σ²=16 moderate?
+TODO(Laurène): is σ²=16 moderate?
 Either way, figure 7 shows performance for σ² from 0 to 25, corresponding to SNR of 0 and x.

 TODO baselines / benchmark to SOTA: either done, either why not.